-2.2 Programme structure and timetable
+2. General programme structure and timetable

-The Oll's DPhil Programme is a 1+3 or 2+2 programme.
-This means students are expected to have completed at least a one- or two-year Master's degree before embarking on your doctoral studies.
-The minimum period in which the programme can be completed is two years.
+Students are expected to have completed at least a one- or two-year Master's degree before embarking on their doctoral studies.
+The minimum period in which the programme can be completed is two years (four years for part-time students).
 This may occur if you have completed an advanced degree of more than one year's duration.
-However, the norm (for full-time students) is three years for completion of the DPhil.
+However, the normal expectation is that the DPhil will be completed in three years (six years for part-time students).